mattermost/mattermost-test-management/data/test-cases/desktop-app--native-specific-/multi-window/opening-threads-in-new-windows.md

 ---
 # (Required) Ensure all values are filled up
-name: "Opening RHS plugin content in new windows"
+name: "Opening threads in new windows"
 status: Active
 priority: Normal
 folder: Multi Window